 Ten Essential Skills for EEs

 author Barry Dorr told me a while back that he had a new book coming out aimed at recent college graduates and other job

 hunters, I figured it might be just another "Top 10" type collection of ideas which wouldn't hurt to know, but that would

 be too specific for general use.
 After reading through

-Ten Essential Skills for Electrical
+Ten Essential Skills

-advance in your career.
+know to advance in your career.
 It is rare that I actually read through as much of an engineering book as I did this one.

 Mr. Dorr's primary goal is to provide...

 Explore new ways to enhance power amplifier performance at the AWR sponsored webinar,

 Simulating Dynamic Load Modulated Amplifiers—an Alternative Solution to Maintaining Efficiency over

 a Power Range.
 This webinar introduces the concept of dynamic load modulation and demonstrates how amplifiers can be designed

 using this approach.
 The ability of the AWR tools to model nonlinear components using discrete components and parameterized

 variables gives the designer access to a fully dynamic simulation